 Full Professor, Department of Physiology and Pharmacology, Federal University of Santa Maria Camobi, Brazil

 Dr. Roger Sie-Maen CHONG is a veterinary specialist in Australia and the United Kingdom (UK), with expertise in fish and shellfish pathology as applied to the health and biosecurity of aquacultured species.
 He is officially registered as a specialist by the Queensland Board of Veterinary Surgeons for Veterinary Aquatic Animal Health (Australia) and by the Royal College of Veterinary Surgeons for Fish Health and Production (UK).
 He is also a certified Fish Pathologist recognized by the Fish Health Section of the American Fisheries Society.
 Dr. Chong has worked in Hong Kong with the Department of Agriculture, Fisheries & Conservation, in Queensland with the Biosecurity Queensland and is presently a research fish pathologist with the Australian Commonwealth Scientific and Industrial Research Organization (CSIRO).

-Registered Veterinary Specialist of Fish Health and Production, Royal College of Veterinary Surgeons, UK; Registered Specialist of Veterinary Aquatic Animal Health, Queensland Veterinary Surgeons Board; Senior Veterinarian (Aquatic Pathology) Biosecurity Sciences Laboratory, Queensland, Australia.
+Registered Veterinary Specialist of Fish Health and Production, Royal College of Veterinary Surgeons, UK Registered Specialist of Veterinary Aquatic Animal Health, Queensland Veterinary Surgeons Board Australia Veterinary Aquatic Pathologist, Commonweallth Scientific and Industrial Research Organization (CSIRO), Australia

 Elsevier.com visitor survey